google-research/true/README.md

 them to a standardized binary scheme.
 To download the datasets, please first download [nli-fever](https://www.dropbox.com/s/hylbuaovqwo2zav/nli_fever.zip?dl=0) and extract it.
-After extraction, the directory should contain an nli_fever folder.
+After extraction, the working directory should contain an nli_fever folder.

 Note: The SummEval datatset requires pairing summaries with the original CNN/DailyMail articles.
 Downloading the articles (via the [Datasets](https://huggingface.co/docs/datasets/index) library) might take a while.

-To download the datasets, run:
+To download the datasets for TRUE, run:

 ```
 python -m true.download_datasets.py
 ```

+For computing the TRUE scores, use the "grounding", "generated_text" and "label" in the resulting csv files.
+The "label" column will contain the binary label to evaluate against.

 ## Usage